MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 1. Back on the **New Group** blade, click **Create**.

-1. Back on the **Groups - All groups** blade of the Azure AD tenant, click the **+ New group** button, and create a new group with the following settings:
+1. Back on the **Groups - All groups** blade of the Entra ID tenant, click the **+ New group** button, and create a new group with the following settings:

     | Setting | Value |
     | --- | --- |